 Your cat may suffer from anxiety and stress for any number of reasons.
 A trip to the doctor, long-range travel or changes in the household can put a cat in turmoil.
-Often, veterinarians offer prescription medications to help calm animals that don't react well to changes in the norm.
+Your veterinarian may prescribe pet anxiety medication for cats to help them with these dramatic changes.
 Though such sedative medications generally work well, they can be expensive and may have side effects.
-Many cat owners prefer to use natural sedatives, which produce less extreme sedation and have fewer side effects.
+Many cat owners prefer to use a natural sedative for cats which produce less extreme results and have fewer side effects.

 Kava Kava, Piper methysticum, is a tropical herb used traditionally as a sedative.
-You can use it as a natural sedative for cats, but only under the supervision of a veterinarian trained in the use of natural remedies for cats, to ensure the correct dosages.
+According to Amazing Wellness Magazine, you can use it as a natural sedative for cats, but only under the supervision of a veterinarian trained in the use of natural remedies for cats, to ensure the correct dosages.
 Kava Kava can be toxic to the liver; cats with liver damage should not receive it, nor should pregnant cats.
-Kava Kava can interact with other sedative medications, such as valium.
+Kava Kava can interact with other sedative medications, such as Valium.

 Feliway is a product designed and used for calming the behavior of cats stressed by common situations.
-It contains a synthetic form of a facial pheromone that cats use to mark objects in their environment.
-The synthetic pheromone is placed into the device, which diffuses the pheromone into the room, producing a tranquilizing effect on the animal.
+It contains a synthetic form of feline facial pheromone that cats use to mark objects in their environment.
+The synthetic pheromone is placed into the device, which diffuses the pheromone into the room, producing a natural cat tranquilizer.
 The pheromone is species specific and does not affect other animals or humans.